List of Star Wars: The Clone Wars episodes

-Star Wars: The Clone Wars is an American 3D CGI animated television series created by Lucasfilm Animation, Lucasfilm Animation Singapore, and CGCG Inc. The debut film was released in theaters on August 15, 2008; it served as the introduction of the series.
+Star Wars: The Clone Wars is an American animated science fiction television series created by Lucasfilm Animation, Lucasfilm Animation Singapore, and CGCG Inc. The debut film was released in theaters on August 15, 2008; it served as the introduction of the series.
 The series made its debut on the American Cartoon Network on October 3, 2008.
 It is set in the fictional Star Wars galaxy during the three-year interim between Episode II – Attack of the Clones and Episode III – Revenge of the Sith (the same time period as the previous 2003 Clone Wars series).
 Each episode has a running time of 22 minutes, filling a half-hour time slot.

 In March 2013, following the 2012 acquisition of Lucasfilm by Disney, the series was cancelled.
 The unreleased episodes that had already been produced were referred to at the time as "bonus content".
 The German television network Super RTL began to air these episodes as a sixth season, which consisted of 13 episodes in February 2014.
 Season 6, along with the other seasons and the feature film, were made available on Netflix on March 7 the same year.
 The series returned with 12 new episodes on Disney+, serving as the seventh and final season.
 It premiered February 21, 2020.